-- We are done learning this bizarre pseudo-programming language called the shell. - Today: Specifying string patterns for many utilities, particularly grep and sed. - Friday: Ben teaches sed (needed for homework 2). - Monday: We start learning C.
+- We are done learning this bizarre pseudo-programming language called the shell (pick up more for hw2).

+- Today: Specifying string patterns for many utilities, particularly grep and sed (also needed for hw2).

+- find vs. find-and-replace

+- Next: sed

+- And then: We start learning C.